rdz-oss/BattyBirdNET-Pi/README.md

 http://battybirdnet.duckdns.org:6734/

 Bats tend to fly at dusk GER time from 18:30 on.
 Kuhls Pipistrelle and Nyctalus Noctula likely.
+Check the weather before.
+Ideal if warmer than 12C and no rain.
+Rain and environmental noise can trigger the classifier (false detections).
+More info below on how to interpret the recordings.

 ### License
 Enjoy!
 Feel free to use BattyBirdNET-Pi for your acoustic analyses and research.
 If you do, please cite as: